Unghart-sn/Index-Forma/README.md

 # Index-Forma

 _Every linkage requires a first step.
 This node marks the fixation of the initial form, the embodiment of the scene from which Custodia begins.
 Unhart-sn speaks here as Custos Formae._
-# Index-Forma   Every linkage requires a first step.
-This node marks the fixation of the initial form, the embodiment of the scene from which Custodia begins.
-Unhart-sn speaks here as Custos Formae.
-# 🜛 Index-Forma

 Every linkage begins with a declared form.
 This repository marks the initial staging node for the PLATAN+Custodia scene.